fregu856/skalman/README.md

 ## Usage:

-- Power on the Raspbian RPI
+- Power on the Raspbian RPI and wait for a few seconds (for the wifi hotspot to start)
 - Connect the battery and power on the OpenCR (this will power on the Ubuntu RPI)
-- .
+- [laptop] $ roscore
+- - (ALT 1) Launch publishers for all sensors (INCLUDING THE LIDAR) and subscribers for steering commands:
+- - - [Ubuntu RPI] $ roslaunch turtlebot3_bringup turtlebot3_robot.launch
+- - (ALT 2) Launch publishers for all sensors except the LIDAR and subscribers for steering commands:
+- - - [Ubuntu RPI] $ roslaunch turtlebot3_bringup turtlebot3_core.launch
-- .
+- Launch keyboard teleoperation:
+- - [laptop] $ roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch